 A Contract For Difference (CFD) is a financial agreement between a buyer and a seller that pays the difference in settlement price between the open and closing trade.
-CFD's are ideal for beginners due to its ease of use compared to trading Bitcoin futures products or the hassle associated with depositing BTC to the exchange.
+CFD's are ideal for experienced traders and offer an alternative to trading Bitcoin futures products that involve depositing BTC to an exchange.
 Traders that CFD platforms such as eToro and Plus500 can short sell Bitcoin using fiat currency such as the US Dollar.

 4. Binary Options Trading

-Binary option platforms such as FTX and Deribit allow for the future speculation of the Bitcoin price.
-It involves purchasing the right but are not obligated to sell an agreed amount of Bitcoin at a specific date.
-Similar to CFD's and Futures contracts, traders do not need to purchase the real asset which makes Bitcoin options trading suitable for both beginners and experienced investors to hedge their portfolio.
+Binary options platforms such as FTX and Deribit allow for future prediction of the Bitcoin price.
+It involves purchasing the right but is not obligated to sell an agreed amount of Bitcoin at a specific date.
+Similar to CFD's and Futures contracts, traders do not need to purchase the real asset which makes Bitcoin options trading suitable for both beginners and experienced investors to hedge their portfolios.
 The downside to trading options is the expensive fees during high volatility which is expected for Bitcoin.